Descent Algebras¶

 - to_symmetric_group_algebra_on_basis(S)¶

-Return \(D_S\) as a linear combination of basis elements in the symmetric group algebra.
+Return DS as a linear combination of basis elements in the symmetric group algebra.

 EXAMPLES: